Hound House Takes Dog Boarding to the Next Level: Countryside Pet Resort Now Welcoming Guests at T+H Farms in La Grange

-Operators and canine experts Kristen and Nate welcome guests to Hound House.
+Operators and canine experts Kristen Hannah and Nate Morris welcome guests to Hound House.
 (Photo courtesy T + H Farms)

 The creative minds behind Houston-based landscape architecture and lifestyle firm Thompson + Hanson have unveiled their latest venture.
 Meet Hound House: an all-inclusive countryside getaway for canines at T + H Farms in La Grange that boasts private guest rooms, farm-to-table meals made with ingredients grown on the property, a stunning pool with fountains, beautifully maintained walking trails, and shuttle service to and from Houston and Austin.

+There’s no need to spend time rushing your pet to and from a kennel while preparing for a vacation.
+Hound House will pick up your best friend and drive them to the custom barn-inspired boarding facility via a specially outfitted, air-conditioned van.

-Pets are escorted to the custom barn-inspired boarding facility via Hound House’s specially outfitted, air-conditioned van.
-Created with Thompson + Hanson’s signature welcoming, airy architecture – the light, bright interior of Hound House is comprised of 28 private suites – one for each dog.
-Carefully planned socialization areas add an element of safe interaction with the staff and other dogs that feels more like home.
+Upon arrival, pets are greeted in the carefully planned outdoor and indoor socialization areas at Hound House.
+The facility features Thompson + Hanson’s signature welcoming, airy architecture.
+The light, bright interior is comprised of 28 private suites – one for each dog.

-Professional dog lovers and canine experts Kristen and Nate operate the facility, which recently welcomed its first round of guests.
+Professional dog lovers and canine experts Kristen Hanna and Nate Morris live on the property and operate the facility, which recently welcomed its first round of guests.

 1